Raphy/locution/README.md

 - Unit Tests
 - Make some checks in nodes
-- Implement a "function registry" for the Parser
 - Setup a CI for the repo
 - Generate a website for the documentation